 Define a user string for Lua scripts that can be run with transfer events.
-For more information, see Transfer session data accessible to scripts.

 --user=username

 Authenticate the transfer by using the specified username.
 Use this option instead of specifying the username as part of the destination path (as user@host:file).